 From the time I was born, I’ve lived with less.
 But, I haven’t always been a minimalist.
 Here’s the story of my minimalist journey.

 My sister and I were raised by a single mom.
-My father paid child support, however, my mother was addicted to drugs and alcohol.
+Our father paid child support, however, my mother was addicted to drugs and alcohol.
 Therefore, there usually wasn’t much money available for the basics, let alone any extras.

 As a child, I was forced into “minimalism” by way of poverty.

 Poverty-induced minimalism is nothing like the minimalist “lifestyle” which is popular today.
 Growing up, I was not concerned with wearing fewer, “quality” clothes (made only in America).
 Instead, I was grateful for hand-me-downs that fit.
 Keeping the clothes clean was another matter.
 My family didn’t make the environmentally conscious decision to upgrade to an energy efficient washing machine.
 We were lucky enough to (occasionally) be able to bring our dirty laundry to the laundry mat.
 When I was older (age 10) we got our first washing machine.
 We had to keep it outside because there was no room for it inside our trailer.
 We didn’t have a garage or shed, so we installed it at the rear of the trailer on the ground.
 I hated when that thing would get wet.
 I would be electrocuted whenever I tried to use it!

 As a child, I had very few toys.
 I can’t remember a single instance when my mother bought me any.
 The toys I did have were sent to me from my father.
 And my mother would take the credit.
 One Christmas, my sister and I received more presents than we had ever seen.
 At first, I thought they were from my mother, but I later found out my father’s family had sent them.
 I treasured those toys because I knew I might not get any more.